What to Do About an Eviction

 In most cases, you don’t need to belong to a church to receive help from one of its ministries.
 All it takes is a visit or phone call to the church office asking if financial assistance is available.
 The same is true for most charities and nonprofits.
 A call or in-person visit will start the ball rolling.

-You can expect an interview that will include questions about how you fell behind; how much money is owed; steps you are taking to keep this from happening again; and any paperwork that verifies the information you are giving them is true.
+You can expect an interview that will include questions about how you fell behind; how much money is owed; steps you are taking to keep this from happening again; and any paperwork that verifies the information you are giving them.

-The problem for both churches and charities is the amount of resources they have available.
+The problem for both churches and charities is the amount of money they have available.
 It’s not going to be anywhere near what the government agencies can offer.

-It’s not unusual for them to pay a month’s rent, maybe even two month’s rent in some cases, but demand is so high that it’s rare they could dedicate much more than that.
+It’s not unusual for them to pay a month’s rent, maybe even two month’s rent in some cases, but demand is so high that it’s rare they could offer longer-term assistance.

 It helps considerably if you have a job when you ask for help.
 Most churches and charities are trying to get people “over the hump” with a financial problem and not be a recurring problem solver.